nebulastream/nebulastream/CODE_OF_CONDUCT.md

 NebulaStream project follows the [Apache Software Foundation code of conduct](https://www.apache.org/foundation/policies/conduct.html).

-# Additional NebulaStream Specific
+# NebulaStream Specific
 1. We shy away from doing things quick and dirty.
 We prefer to do things right and clean.
 This means that we prefer to take the time to do things right and not rush things.
 We prefer to have a clean codebase and a clean architecture over a quick solution.
+2. We create issues that are meaningful and contain enough information that someone else can pick it up and work on it.
+This means that we create issues that are self-contained and contain all the necessary information to work on it.
+3. Reviewing PRs is part of the development process and can take time.
+This means that we take the time to review PRs and give meaningful feedback.
+We do not merge PRs without proper review.
-2. The task of the maintainers is to give **direction**, enforce **code quality** and take **responsibility** for the project.
+3. The task of the maintainers is to give **direction**, enforce **code quality** and take **responsibility** for the project.
 This means that if a problem arises it is the highest priority job of the maintainers to solve it or delegate it.
-3. The maintainers are responsible for **merging** pull requests and are the only ones who can merge a pull request.
+4. The maintainers are responsible for **merging** pull requests and are the only ones who can merge a pull request.
-4. Each maintainer is equal and has equal voting rights.
+5. Each maintainer is equal and has equal voting rights.
-5. The group of maintainers is dynamic and can change over time.
+6. The group of maintainers is dynamic and can change over time.
 Each maintainer must contribute to the project and be active.
 If a maintainer does not contribute, the other maintainers can decide to remove him/her from the group.
-6. Meetings must be prepared and there should exist action items (who, what until when) at the end of a meeting.
+7. Meetings must be prepared and there should exist action items (who, what until when) at the end of a meeting.
 Further, an agenda has to be presented and sent around before the meeting starts.
+8. Maintainers let other maintainers know if they are not able to contribute for a longer period of time, due to vacation, sickness, etc.